-The site is bordered to the north and west by other commercial and industrial properties, to the east by St. George Street, and to the south by River Road.
-The Mississippi River is 1,000 feet south of the site.
-Current land use surrounding the area west of the site is a mixture of commercial and industrial properties while a residential area is northeast of the site.
-The closest residential properties are within a few hundred yards northeast of the site (Figures 2 and 3).
-This residential area is visible in aerial photographs dating back to 1969 [3].
-According to 2000 census data, more than 75% of the homes in this northeast residential area were constructed before 1969 [4].
-The 1990 U.S. census reported that 5,047 people lived within 1 mile of the facility when it was exfoliating vermiculite (Figure 3).
+The site is bordered by other commercial/industrial properties to the north and south, by Mapunapuna Street to the east, and by Puuloa Road to the west.
+Current land use surrounding the site is a mixture of commercial and industrial.
+The closest residential properties are in a military housing area located within a few hundred yards west of the site (Figures 1 and 3).
+This residential area is visible in aerial photographs dating back to at least 1974 [8].
+According to 2000 census data, more than 50% of the homes in the vicinity of the site were constructed before 1980 [9].
+Census data from 1990 indicate that 23,317 people lived within 1 mile of the facility (Figure 3).